 A general principle for health is that you get better from short term stress, but persistent stress is harmful.
 Ketosis is stressful for the body.
 Evolutionarily, ketosis is a sign of food shortage, while carbohydrates and sugar (via insulin) are signs of food excess.
 Being in ketosis for a short period of time makes you healthier.
 But being in ketosis continuously can throw the system out of balance (think: fatigue, thyroid problems, insomnia and dry eyes).
-This is where the cyclic ketogenic diet comes in—meaning you go in and out of ketosis periodically.
+This is where carb cycling comes in—meaning you go in and out of ketosis periodically.
 There are many possible variants.
 We discuss five strategies below.

 Five carb cycling strategies

 The "active" approach

 A carb cycle plan can vary depending on your activity level.
 In general, stick to a low-carb diet on days that don’t include high-intensity activities.
 That means you can up your fat intake by adding Pure C8 MCT Oil to your morning coffee or Pure Ghee to your vegetables.
 On those days you want to go hard in the gym, you can up your carbohydrate intake.

 The "female" approach